reproducible-reporting/btrup/README.md

 # The first bin starts at time_origin in every [[keeps]] section.
 # Within one bin, only the oldest snapshot (and backup) is retained.
 # When there are multiple [[keeps]] sections,
-# a spanshot is kept if it matches the criteria of
+# a snapshot is kept if it matches the criteria of
 # at least one of the [[keeps]] sections.

 # With the `time_origin` in this example,
 # the daily backup corresponds to the snapshot made at 4am

-# The 12 most recent 10-minutely snapshots are retained, not backed up.
+# The 12 most recent 10-minute snapshots are retained, not backed up.
 [[keeps]]
 interval = "10 minutes"
 amount = 12

-# The 28 most recent hourly snapshot are retained, not backed up.
+# The 48 most recent hourly snapshot are retained, not backed up.
 [[keeps]]
 interval = "hour"
 amount = 48